Meet The Team

 If you are looking for help and want to move towards a better life, for yourself or your child, I would love to help.

-Carly Brown, MA
+Carly Brown, LPC

 Adolescent & Young Adult Therapist